Strategic Assessment. – Nine Steps to Success™

 – What would be the best thing to implement quickly?

-– If we are not looking at a particular obvious area, why not?
+– If we are not looking at a particular prominent area, why not?

 – What are the areas where we should and could do better?